Pete’s Gear: Sunn Amplifiers

 He smashed a sunburst Stratocaster.
 I cannot remember if it was a maple or a rosewood neck.
 He then proceeded to smash an amp or two.
 I believe that tour was sponsored by SUNN amplifiers.
 I think the guitar was smashed in frustration with the amplifiers.
 After a break, they returned to finish the show borrowing the local band’s amps (Cyrus Erie, whose members later formed the Raspberries).

-During the Cleveland show, Pete’s and Roger’s passports (and clothes) were stolen from the dressing room.
+During the Cleveland Musicarnival show on 14 July, 1967, Pete’s and Roger’s passports (and clothes) were stolen from the dressing room.
 The following day, on 15 July, The Who headed to Kingston, Ontario, Canada.
 Per the Concert File, en route in Toronto, customs officials demanded a $20,000 bond to release the band’s equipment.
 James McCormick, the promoter, chartered two aircraft to fetch The Who and entourage from Toronto after the customs had been satisfied.
 However, the Sunn equipment stayed behind.
 In Kingston, the promoter supplied instruments and equipment from a local source (including a soon-to-be-smashed 1958 Fender Stratocaster now owned by Mike Moore).

 It has been assumed the abandoned Sunn gear was the Sunn 100S, etc., not the Orions, since the 100S was no longer seen in Pete’s setup.
 However, given that the Orions were used up to 14 July, it is possible it was some of the “16” Orion units, along with the original Sunn 100S amps that were left in Toronto.